murex/EventStormingJournal/_posts/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming.markdown

 ![A box of sharpies.
 Sharpies markers are great for writing on Event Storming Post-Its because they let us write just the right amount of words.]({{site.url}}{{site.baseurl}}/imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/sharpies.jpg)

-Obviously, people will need something to write on the post-its.
-Sharpies or small markers are the best.
+Obviously, **people will need something to write on the post-its.
+Sharpies or small markers are the best**.
 They are readable from a few meters but still let you write enough words on a single post-it.

 ## No Chairs, No Table

 Typical meetings are boring and get people sleepy.
-In comparison, a successful Event Storming workshop keeps people energized and productive.
-Removing chairs and meeting tables in the area helps people to stay energized.
+In comparison, a successful Event Storming workshop keeps people energized and productive. **Removing chairs and meeting tables in the area helps people to stay energized**.
 However, we don&#39;t want Event Storming to become a slow torture session either!
-This means you&#39;ll need to schedule enough breaks.
+This means **you&#39;ll need to schedule enough breaks**.

 ## A Small Table